-The City now offers both drop-off and curbside collection of food waste in partnership with GoZERO Services, a non-profit courier service for residential recycling of kitchen food scraps for composting.
+The City offers both drop-off and curbside collection of food waste.
 The drop-off program offers three locations that all UA residents can use.
-The curbside collection pilot program – which is funded through a grant from the USDA – is currently in effect from March 2022 through 2023 and is open to a limited number of UA residents.
+The curbside collection program is open to a limited number of UA residents and enrollment is required.
 More information on both programs can be found below.

 For both programs, the accepted and not accepted items are the same: